DeepCognition/deep-learning-studio/README.md

 # deep-learning-studio
 GUI based deep learning platform

-This repository contains installer for Deep Learning Studio Home Edition.
-Deep Learning Studio Home Edition is provided for *FREE* for *NON-COMMERCIAL* use.
+This repository contains installer for Deep Learning Studio Personal Edition.
+Deep Learning Studio Personal Edition is provided for *FREE* for *NON-COMMERCIAL* use.

 For commercial and enterprise license, please contact hello@deepcognition.ai.

-**Requirements for Deep Learning Studio Home Edition:**
+**Requirements for Deep Learning Studio Personal Edition:**

 1. Ubuntu 16.04 (other varients may work but not tested)